Donders-Institute/docker-swarm-setup/doc/tutorial/swarm.rst

         $ curl http://192.168.99.100:8080

-    This is the magic of Docker Swarm's `routing mesh <https://docs.docker.com/engine/swarm/ingress/>`_ mechanism, which provides intrinsic feature of load balance and failover.
+    This is the magic of Docker swarm's `routing mesh <https://docs.docker.com/engine/swarm/ingress/>`_ mechanism, which provides intrinsic feature of load balance and failover.

 #.
 Since we are running this cluster on virtual machines, the web service is not accessible via the host's IP address.
 The workaround we are doing below is to start a NGINX container on the host, and proxy the HTTP request to the web service running on the VMs.